 - In the left sidebar menu, click Users & Teams.
 If a user has two-factor authentication enabled for their account, you'll see a shield icon next to their email address in your users and teams.

-- If the icon's filled in gray, the user has two-factor authentication enabled and has generated a set of backup codes.
+- If the icon is blue, the user has two-factor authentication enabled and has generated a set of backup codes.

-- If the shield icon is not filled in, the user has enabled two-factor authentication, but no backup codes have yet been generated.
+- If the icon is grey, the user has enabled two-factor authentication, but no backup codes have yet been generated.

-How do I require all users in my HubSpot account to use two-factor authentication when logging in?
+How do I require all users in my HubSpot account to use two-factor authentication?